Rawhide Kid

 The Rawhide Kid (real name: Johnny Bart, originally given as Johnny Clay) is a fictional Old West cowboy appearing in American comic books published by Marvel Comics.
 A heroic gunfighter of the 19th-century American West who was unjustly wanted as an outlaw, he is one of Marvel's most prolific Western characters.
 He and other Marvel western heroes have on rare occasions guest-starred through time travel in such contemporary titles as The Avengers and West Coast Avengers.
-In two mature-audience miniseries, in 2003 and 2010, he is depicted as gay.

 Publication history

 Atlas Comics

 The Rawhide Kid debuted in the 16-issue Rawhide Kid series (March 1955-Sept.
 1957) from Marvel's 1950s predecessor, Atlas Comics.
 The original Rawhide Kid was a blonde cowboy, that was never named, used a whip and was the friend of a child named Randy.

 Marvel Comics

 After a hiatus, the Rawhide Kid was rebooted for what was now Marvel Comics by writer Stan Lee, penciler Jack Kirby and inker Dick Ayers.
 Continuing the Atlas numbering with issue #17 (Aug.
 1960), the title now featured a diminutive yet confident, soft-spoken fast gun constantly underestimated by bullying toughs, varmints, owlhoots, polecats, crooked saloon owners and other archetypes squeezed through the prism of Lee and Kirby's anarchic imagination.
 As in the outsized, exuberantly exaggerated action of the later-to-come World War II series Sgt.
 Fury and His Howling Commandos, The Rawhide Kid was now a freewheeling romp of energetic, almost slapstick action across cattle ranches, horse troughs, corrals, canyons and swinging chandeliers.
-Stringently moral, the Kid nevertheless showed a gleeful pride in his shooting and his acrobatic fight skills — never picking arguments, but constantly forced to surprise lummoxes far bigger than he was.
+Stringently moral, the Kid nevertheless showed a gleeful pride in his shooting and his acrobatic fight skills – never picking arguments, but constantly forced to surprise lummoxes far bigger than he was.

 Through retcon, aspects of the Atlas and Silver Age characters' history meshed, so that the unnamed infant son of settlers the Clay family, orphaned by a Cheyenne raid, was raised by Texas Ranger Ben Bart on a ranch near Rawhide, Texas.
 Older brother Frank Clay, captured by Native Americans, eventually escaped and became a gambler, while eldest brother Joe Clay became sheriff of the town of Willow Flats; neither were in the regular cast, and each died in a guest appearance.
 Shortly after Johnny's 18th birthday, Ben Bart was murdered; Johnny, an almost preternaturally fast and accurate gunman, wounded the killers and left them to be taken into custody.
 A later misunderstanding between the Kid and a sheriff over a cattle rustler that the Kid wounded in self-defense led to the hero's life as a fugitive.

 Rawhide Kid's full name was revealed in issue # 60 in the Letter's Column as John Barton Clay.
 The Rawhide Kid ended publication with issue #151 (May 1979).

 The Rawhide Kid later appeared as a middle-aged character in a four-issue miniseries, The Rawhide Kid (vol. 2) (Aug.-Nov.
 1985), by writer Bill Mantlo and penciler Herb Trimpe.